-COMMISSION ACTIVITY IN 1994
+COMMISSION ACTIVITY IN 1995

-At the close of 1994, there were 478 judicial positions subject to the Commission's jurisdiction.
+At the close of 1995, there were 480 judicial positions subject to the Commission's jurisdiction.

 Justices of the Supreme Court 7

 Judges of the Court of Appeals 10

-Judges of the District Courts 152
+Judges of the District Courts 156

 District Magistrate Judges 69

-Municipal Judges 240
+Municipal Judges 238

 Others are subject to the Code of Judicial Conduct on an ad hoc basis.
-The compliance statement appended to the Code provides: "Anyone, whether or not a lawyer, who is an officer of a judicial system performing judicial functions, including an officer such as a referee, special master, court commissioner, or magistrate, is a judge for the purpose of this Code."
-1994 Kan.
+The compliance statement appended to the Code provides: "Anyone, whether or not a lawyer, who is an officer of a judicial system, is a judge within the meaning of this Code.
+Judge is defined as: 'Any judicial officer who performs the functions of a judge in the courts of this state including Kansas Supreme Court Justices, Court of Appeals Judges, District Judges, District Magistrate Judges, and Municipal Court Judges.
+Where applicable, the term "judge" also contemplates Masters, Referees, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state."
+1995 Kan.
 Ct.
 R. Annot.
-429. No attempt has been made in this report to enumerate those individuals.
+421. No attempt has been made in this report to enumerate those individuals.

-In 1994, the Commission received 311 inquiries by telephone, by letter, or by personal visit to the Clerk's Office.
-Of those individuals, 137 were mailed copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
-Of those 137, 32 responded by filing a complaint.
-An additional 81 complaints were received for a total of 113 complaints received in 1994.
-Of those complaints, 42 were eventually docketed.
+In 1995, the Commission received 302 inquiries by telephone, by letter, or by personal visit to the Clerk's Office.
+Of those individuals, 194 were mailed copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
+Of those 194, 48 responded by filing a complaint.
+An additional 85 complaints were received for a total of 133 complaints received in 1995.
+Of those complaints, 40 were eventually docketed.
 For a discussion of the distinction between undocketed and docketed complaints, see this report at pages 14 and 15.

-The Commission disposed of 71 undocketed complaints in 1994 and 33 docketed complaints.
+The Commission disposed of 81 undocketed complaints in 1995 and 45 docketed complaints.

-COMMISSION ON JUDICIAL QUALIFICATIONS January 1, 1994 - December 31, 1994
+COMMISSION ON JUDICIAL QUALIFICATIONS January 1, 1995 - December 31, 1995

-TOTAL NUMBER OF INQUIRIES 311
+TOTAL NUMBER OF INQUIRIES 302

-RULES AND COMPLAINT FORMS MAILED 137
+RULES AND COMPLAINT FORMS MAILED 194

-NUMBER OF COMPLAINTS RECEIVED 113
+NUMBER OF COMPLAINTS RECEIVED 133

-NUMBER OF COMPLAINTS DOCKETED 42
+NUMBER OF COMPLAINTS DOCKETED 40

-DOCKETED COMPLAINTS PENDING ON JANUARY 1, 1994 10
+DOCKETED COMPLAINTS PENDING ON JANUARY 1, 1995 17

 DISPOSITION OF DOCKETED COMPLAINTS

 Dismissed.
-Complainant did not provide the requested information.
+Complainant did not 5 provide corroborating evidence.

-Dismissed.
-No violation found.

-Dismissed After Investigation 23
+Dismissed after investigation 27

-Dismissed After Investigation with Caution 3
+Dismissed in part, cautioned in part 3

-Letter of Admonishment 3
+Letter of admonishment 5

 Cease and Desist Order issued 1

-Judge resigned 1
+Public Cease and Desist Order issued 3

+Complaint dismissed in view of judge's 1 resignation

+Formal Proceedings commenced 1

-Pending on December 31, 1994 17 50
+Pending on December 31, 1995 11 57'